Why use a shed preservative?

 Buying a garden shed can be a big investment.
 It makes sense to spend a little time in treating the wood when putting the shed together, ensuring that all panel ends are well protected.
 After-all, its going to have to withstand the hottest and driest of summers and the wettest and coldest of winters for as many years as possible.

 Applying a wood preservative to a garden shed helps to protect the timber against mould, algae and insect attack.
-In addition, many wood preservers also contain a small amount of wax which offers limited weather protection, helping to prevent short term ingress of moisture and water.
+In addition, many wood preservers also contain a small amount of wax which helps to protect the wood from water ingress and moisture.

 Applying a quality shed preserver and a top coat of exterior wood oil will mean that your shed has the best chance of surviving for many, many years, potentially lasting decades if well maintained.